Facebook groups are a gold mine of clients for your agency or productized service.

 Once you know your ideal customers, it's time to join Facebook groups.

-Simply head to search on Facebook or use this tool that will list popular Facebook groups.
+Simply head to search on Facebook and find popular groups.

 Once you're in a Facebook group, make sure you check the rules and how it is moderated to play by the rules.